MANO-B/MicroSEC/README.md

 This pipeline is designed for filtering mutations found in formalin-fixed and paraffin-embedded (FFPE) samples.
 The MicroSEC filter utilizes a statistical analysis, and the results for mutations with less than 10 supporting reads are not reliable.
-Two files are necessary for the analysis: mutation information file, BAM file
+Two files are necessary for the analysis: mutation information file, BAM file.
 A mutation supporting read ID information file is desirable but not necessary.
 Prepare a sample information tsv file.
 ### File 1: mutation information file